opendatamesh-initiative/odm-site-platform/docs/architecture/utility-plane/notification/adapters/blindata.md

 Blindata Executor Adapter it's not meant to be a standalone service, even if it has the ability to be used as an independent module.
-It contains all the required logic to interact with Blindata, but reacting on Notification reception makes it useless without other ODM services.
+It contains all the required logic to interact with Blindata, but reacting to Notification reception makes it useless without other ODM services.

 Its default usage always includes interactions with: